 5. Commissioned costumes may only be entered if the creator of the costume is in attendance.
 As well, commissioned costumes may be entered into the Uncertified category.
 See above rules for requirements for Uncertified entries.

 6. NO PETS!
 Pets are not cosplay props.
 Anyone who enters the contest with a pet will be immediately disqualified.

 7. All contestants must fill out the Costume Competition Entry Form.
 This is a pre-judged competition.
-Pre-judging will occur on Saturday, December 10 in 2 separate sessions.
+Pre-judging will occur on Saturday at the show in 2 separate sessions.
 There will be a morning session from 10:00am – 1:30pm open only to those who have pre-registered for the competition online or at the show on Friday (at the official cosplay desk).
 This session is done so that as few people as possible have to miss out on any other aspect of the show.
 Remember, we’re all there to have fun, and nobody really wants to have to wait in a long line when there’s cool stuff to do.
 The second session is for contestants who register at the show, or can’t make the morning session for some reason.
 The second session will occur from 3:00pm – 5:00pm.